finance calculator

 Tips & cautions

-• Assumes LTV and CAC are measured over the same segments and periods.
+• Assumes LTV and CAC are measured over the same customer segments and time periods; mixing segments or periods can distort the ratio.

 Worked examples